acquia/blt/template/drush/README.md

 The `drush` directory is intended to contain drush configuration that is not site or environment specific.

-Site specific drush configuration lives in `sites/[site-name]`.
+Site specific drush configuration lives in `drush/sites/[site-name]`.

 ## Site aliases

 ### For remote environments

-You should add the Drush aliases for any remote environments (such as Acquia Cloud) to the `sites` directory.
-This allows developers to access remote environments using simple aliases such as `drush @mysite.dev uli`.
-Note that if you are using Acquia Cloud, developers can also download these aliases manually from their Insight account, but providing them with the project makes everyone’s life a little easier.
+It's recommended to install Drush aliases in your repository that all developers can use to access your remote sites (i.e. `drush @mysite.dev uli`).

+#### Acquia Cloud Aliases

-You can find these aliases for Acquia Cloud sites by logging into https://accounts.acquia.com and going to the _Credentials_ tab on your user profile.
-Download and place the relevant alias file into `sites`.
+You can download aliases for Acquia Cloud sites by logging into https://accounts.acquia.com and going to the _Credentials_ tab on your user profile.
+Download and place the relevant alias file into `drush/sites`.

+You can also generate aliases using `blt recipes:aliases:init:acquia` to generate your aliases and place them in the `drush/sites` directory.

+*Warning* this is a destructive operation and will wipe all existing aliases in the file named <your subscription>.yml.
+You should carefully review the output of this recipe prior to committing (to ensure that local aliases or other manual customizations are not lost).